» Alcohol and Drug Counseling Program «

 The curriculum provides students with 19 credits of specific alcohol and drug counseling coursework in at least 12 core competency areas including: foundational theory, screening, intake, orientation, assessment, treatment planning, counseling skills, case management, crisis intervention, client education, referral, record keeping, consultation, ethics, multicultural aspects, pharmacology, and co-occurring disorders.
 An 880-hour practicum is the pinnacle of the academic experience.

-RCTC offers an Associate of Science Degree in Alcohol and Drug Counseling.
+RCTC offers an Associate in Science Degree in Alcohol and Drug Counseling.
 The degree includes the professional core of addiction coursework as well as the necessary general education credits.

 Graduates of the program may apply for temporary or permanent licensure as Alcohol and Drug Counselors through the MN Board of Behavioral Health.
 Graduates may also work directly in the addictions field as chemical dependency technicians, case managers, or residential managers.

-The RCTC Alcohol and Drug Counseling AS Degree articulates with the Winona State University Bachelors in Social Work.
+The RCTC Alcohol and Drug Counseling AS Degree articulate with the Winona State University Bachelors in Social Work.
 Students are directed to contact the Social Work Department at WSU for details regarding transfer.

 For additional information on the most current list of RCTC program articulations see us at: http://www.rctc.edu/catalog/articulations